DionKara/POM_Twitter/README.md

   - The two notebooks named US_2016/2020_visualizations.ipynb were used to produce some fruitful plots of the extracted descriptors as time series.

----

-How to get the descriptors:
+*How to get the descriptors:*

 Run on cmd : python tweet_descriptor_getter.py Input_dataset/Cleaned_dataset/2016_US_election_tweets_0_cleaned.csv